Frumba/Frumba/README.md

 ⌛ Before embarking on my entrepreneurial journey, I honed my skills as a full-stack web developer at renowned companies including Melba, Ouicar, and Photobox.

-🔥 Entrepreneurial Journey: Left my 9-5 job a year ago and haven't looked back.
+🔥 Entrepreneurial Journey with [Dunniabs](https://dunniabs.com): Left my 9-5 job a year ago and haven't looked back.
 It's been a journey of growth, learning, and lots of coding!
-[Dunniabs](https://dunniabs.com)

 🌐 Exciting Projects: Proud to have created four websites from scratch: